Radon Frequently Asked Questions

 - 1 in 3 homes has unsafe levels of radon.

-- Having an unsafe level of 4.0 pCi/L is equal to the risk of lung cancer as smoking 8 cigarettes a day
+- Having an unsafe level of radon 2.0+ pCi/L has the equivalent cancer risk of smoking 4+ cigarettes a day.

 How Dangerous is Radon?